ARMmbed/mbed-os-5-docs/docs/tutorials/quickstart/quick-start-compiler.md

     <span class="images">![](https://s3-us-west-2.amazonaws.com/mbed-os-docs-images/online_compile_button.png)</span>

-    <span class="notes">**Note:** The Blinky example is configured to build with the BareMetal profile by default.
+    <span class="notes">**Note:** The Blinky example is configured to build with the bare metal profile by default.
 To enable the RTOS and other Mbed OS libraries, remove the following line from `mbed_app.json`:</span>
     ```NOCI
            "requires": ["bare-metal"],
     ```